keneth4/task_manager/README.md

         "due_date": "YYYY-MM-DD"
     }
     ```
-    *NOTE: All optional but must have the required format.*
+    *NOTE: All are optional but must have the required format.*

     **Response:** Updated task details.